morganrosenberg50/DSCI_522_US_social_determinants_of_health_by_county/src/EDA.md

 granularity to support different exploratory questions.
 We identified a subset of these features whose relationship to COVID-19 prevalence we believed to be of interest to the general population based on intuition and validated by a media scan.
-We also added a few “wildcard” features (“chlamydia” and “teen birth rate”) which might be related to broader social determinants of public health.
+We also added a few "wildcard" features ("chlamydia" and "teen birth rate") which might be related to broader social determinants of public health.
 In the future, we might choose to add additional features as they are requested by the community or become of interest to the team.

 In addition, our original data reported observations as a time series per county.
-However, due to limits in measurement and reporting, their was a varied rate of change for different features (e.g. COVID-19 cases were reported daily, whereas many other features were reported no more than once per month).
+However, due to limits in measurement and reporting, there was a varied rate of change for different features (e.g. COVID-19 cases were reported daily, whereas many other features were reported no more than once per month).
 As such, we believe it is most effective to